sparqlunicorn/sparqlunicornGoesGIS/README.md

-# SPARQL Unicorn Wikidata Plugin
+# SPARQL Unicorn Plugin

-**This plugin adds a GeoJSON layer from a Wikidata SPARQL query.**
+**This plugin adds a GeoJSON layer from SPARQL enpoint queries.**

 * qgisMinimumVersion=3.0
-* version=0.6
+* version=0.7
-* author=SPARQL Unicorn, Florian Thiery
+* author=SPARQL Unicorn, Florian Thiery, Timo Homburg
 * email=rse@fthiery.de

 * You have to install [`pip`](https://raw.githubusercontent.com/sparqlunicorn/sparqlunicornGoesGIS/master/sparql_unicorn/scripts/get-pip.py) first, save this file and run it on the console.